dwelsch-esi/cncf-techdocs/analyses/0013-litmuschaos/litmuschaos-analysis.md

 The project website has been replaced:

-The [new project repo](<https://github.com/litmuschaos/litmus-website-2>) seems to be currently maintained and was last touched in May.
+The [new project repo](<https://github.com/litmuschaos/litmus-website-2>) seems to be currently maintained and was last touched in May of 2024.

 An obsolete website named "website-litmuschaos: is archived at the same GitHub URL and was last updated three years ago.
 The archived repo is